 One of the most significant parts of Manhattan Country School’s academic experience takes place at our Farm in the Catskill Mountains.
 Together with their classroom teachers, MCS students first go to the Farm in the spring of their 7-8s year.
 They spend three days and two nights on their first visit, with trips increasing in length and frequency as children get older.
 With each trip, students are able to connect what they are learning in the classroom to their studies at the Farm.

-The MCS Farm Curriculum
+Farm Curriculum

-• Nature
+Nature

-• Farm Work and Barn Chores
+Farm Work and Barn Chores

-Farm work class follows the rhythm of the seasons.
+Farm Work Class follows the rhythm of the seasons.
 In the spring and the fall students are engaged in planting, weeding and harvesting food.
 Winter involves students learning about animal husbandry, the process of making maple syrup and the energy needs and systems of the Farm.

 Barn chores are an essential piece of the MCS Farm program.
 All students share the responsibilities of operating and caring for the Farm.
 Students milk cows, gather fresh-laid eggs, clean out animal stalls and provide fresh feed for all of the Farm animals.
 While barn chores are taught and guided by Farm teachers in the younger years, older students soon become capable managers of Farm chores themselves.